gholdman1/graphenemodeling/README.md

 ![](https://github.com/gholdman1/graphenemodeling/blob/master/notebooks/images/overview.png)

 This Python package models the electronic and optical properties of graphene and is accompanied by Jupyter notebooks.
+The intent is to reproduce results found in the literature so that researchers need not write their own code which wastes time and may contain bugs that alter results.
+To boost confidence in the code in this repository, every piece of code should be accompanied by a figure that reproduces a result from a published paper.

 **Install** the latest version with `pip install graphenemodeling`  or by downloading and building from source.